mal5482/2018CS109A_FinalProject_G18/EDA.md

 APOE4                        0
 dtype: int64
 ```
 **We can see the missing of our predictors are not very serious except for ABETA_bl, TAU_bl, Hippocampus_bl, Entorhinal_bl, and MidTemp_bl.
 This level of missing should not influence our EDA conclusions much.
-To dealing with the missing values, we used three methods: dropping missing rows, mean imputation, and regression imputation.**
+To deal with the missing values, we used three methods: dropping missing rows, mean imputation, and regression imputation.**